P-p-H-d/mlib/README.md

 #### Syntax enhancing

+These macros are quite useful to lighten the C style and make full use of the library.

-##### M\_EACH(item, container, oplist)
+##### M\_EACH(item, container, oplist|type)

-This macro allows to iterate over the given 'container' of oplist 'oplist'.
+This macro enables to iterate over the given 'container' of oplist 'oplist' or of type 'type' with a globaly registered oplist.
-It shall be used after the for C keyword.
+It shall be used after the for C keyword to perform a loop over the container.
-'item' will be a created pointer variable to the underlying type, only available within the 'for'.
+'item' will be a created pointer variable to the underlying type of the given container.
+This variable is only available within the 'for' loop.
 There can only have one M\_EACH per line.
+The order of the iteration depends on the given container.

 Example:
          for M_EACH(item, list, LIST_OPLIST) { action; }

-##### M\_LET(var1[,var2[,...]], oplist)
+##### M\_LET(var1[,var2[,...]], oplist|type)

-This macro allows to define the variable 'var1'(resp. var2, ...) of oplist 'oplist', initialize 'var1' (resp. var2, ...) by calling the initialization method, and clear 'var1' (resp. var2, ...) by calling the initialization method when the bracket associated to the M\_LET go out of scope.
+This macro enables to define the variable 'var1'(resp. var2, ...) of oplist 'oplist' or of type 'type' with a globaly registered oplist.
+It initializes 'var1' (resp. var2, ...) by calling the initialization method, and clears 'var1' (resp. var2, ...) by calling the clear method when the bracket associated to the M\_LET go out of scope.
-There can only have one M\_LET per line.

 Example:

      M_LET(a, STRING_OPLIST) { do something with a }  or